imranraad07/cmsc-630/README.md

 * Converting to RGB/Grayscale
 * Histogram
 * Histogram equalization
-* Linear filtered image
-* Median filtered image
 * Salt and pepper noise
 * Gaussian noise
+* Linear filtered image (On the output image after applying salt and pepper noise)
+* Median filtered image (On the output image after applying Gaussian noise)

 For each image class:
 * Averaged histograms